felixalbrigtsen/asura-tmdb/README.md

 The recommended way to access the application is to use our instance on <https://asura.feal.no>.
 If you want run a separate instance of the server, the [installation process is described below](#installation).

+A complete user manual describing the application features and how to use them can be found in the [User Manual](https://gitlab.stud.idi.ntnu.no/felixalb/dcst1008-2022-group1/-/wikis/user-manual).

 ### Users and Managers
 Any visitor of the website is able to view current and future tournaments, but only administrators can create and edit tournaments.
-Managers can access the menu labeled "Admins" can invite new administrators.
+Managers can access the menu labeled "Admins" and invite new administrators.
+Once you are registered, the login process is as simple as pressing "Log in" and clicking your google account.

 ## Inner workings and explanatory diagrams
 The entire product and development process is described in our [wiki in the sidebar](https://gitlab.stud.idi.ntnu.no/felixalb/dcst1008-2022-group1/-/wikis).